getdozer/dozer/README.md

   - TypeSafe APIs
   - Realtime Streaming

+## Why use Dozer?

+- Create blazing fast end to end APIs in minutes with a simple configuration.
+- Build and rapidly iterate on customer facing data apps.
+- Extend Dozer with custom connectors, operators and Api transformations using WASM.
+- Built in Rust with performance and extensibility in mind.

 ## What can you build with Dozer?

 1. Hypercharge your Postgres by offloading read APIs to Dozer